Three Little Chickpeas

 A bowl of broccoli, tahini mustard dressing, spring greens, sauerkraut, beets, quinoa, shredded carrots, and chickpeas.

 Quinoa - Prepare the quinoa according to the package instructions.
 The quinoa can be substituted with millet or brown rice.
+For more recipes with quinoa, try a zesty black bean quinoa salad or a tempeh Buddha bowl.

 Broccoli - Cut the broccoli into bite-sized florets.
 It can be replaced with another vegetable that sounds appealing or is in season.
 The broccoli doesn't have to be steamed; prepare it in whatever way you enjoy eating it.
 Instead of broccoli, consider trying roasted or steamed cauliflower or oil-free roasted Brussels sprouts.